nikhilnxvverma1/helping-guru/README.md

 *The project is setup with credentials set to username: root and password: root.
 To change these credentials, go to server/index.ts.

 ### Currently in development
 This project started as a hackathon idea and still in development phase.
+Most of the backend work is done.
+Whats left are some frontend screens and integration.